dsourisseau/website/content/authors/admin/_index.md

 I have examined the deposits of the Xilomich eruptive episode, a sequence of scoria-and-ash and block-and-ash flows emplaced between 8,980 and 8,170 years BP (Sourisseau et al., 2025).

-I am now studying the Loma Grande and Texmola pyroclastic sequences—units deposited between 6,200 and 1,810 years BP—and.
+I am now studying the Loma Grande and Texmola pyroclastic sequences—units deposited between 6,200 and 1,810 years BP.

 I am also studying the pyroclastic-fall deposits of the volcano.